jerberich/historical_european_athaliana_dna/code/02_sequencing_qc.md

 ```
 #### Sequencing stats from final run
 ![Collection of sequencing statistics](../plots/sequencing_stats.png)
+**Sequencing statistics.** Total nucleotide basepairs (bp) sequenced per sample in collection.
+Cutoff of 1M bp does not remove any sample.
+Sequencing error rate per bp per sample in collection.
+Cutoff of 0.015 removes 4 samples.
+Error rate below 0.015 is consistent with illumina sequencing machines.
+Mapping rate per base pair per sample.
+Mapping rate per read per sample in collection.
+This is also used to interpret the endogenous fraction of A. thaliana DNA in sample.
+Fraction of reads deduplicated by DeDup.
+Fraction of forward and reverse reads that collapse in AdaptorRemoval.
+Average coverage of each sample calculated through BEDtools.

 ### Calculate repool concentrations
 Between rounds of sequencing, we used the sequencing statistics to guide how much of each sample to add to the pool based on it's DNA concentration, endogenous *A. thaliana* percentage, and remaining coverage needed to get to 9X.
 Since some samples had really low endogenous DNA, we pooled them separately so they wouldn't overload the sequencing run with non-*A. thaliana* DNA.
 Additionally, we wanted to be accurate in our pipetting and didn't want to consume the full library of any sample so we limited the pipet size volume to between 1µl and 3µl.